openwebdocs/mdn-bcd-collector/docs/update-bcd-data-flow.md

 ### provide(“inferredStatements”, …)

-Infer Support Statements from Test Report data.
+Infer support statements from local test results.
 Exits if more than 1 statement inferred or if `version_added` doesn’t match any optional `release` filters.

 ```json
 {